NovemberFall/LeetCode-NoteBook/docs/map/hashMap.md

             }
             node = node.next;
         }
-        //append the new node before the head and update the new head
+        // append the new node before the head and update the new head
-        //insert operation
+        // insert operation
         Node<K, V> newNode = new Node(key, value);
         newNode.next = head;
-        array[index] = newNode; //new head is here. size++;
+        array[index] = newNode; // new head is here.
+        size++;
         if (needRehashing()) {
             rehashing();